FormHandler/FormHandler/README.md

 FormHandler comes with a class called a `Renderer`.
 This class is responsible for rendering the element (field/button/form) and all its related information (error messages, titles, etc).

+A `Renderer` is a simple class which should have at least 1 method: `render( Element $element)`.
+This method is in control to generate the correct HTML for the given `Element`.
+This could be a field, button, form or option.

+The `XhtmlRenderer` is the default renderer.
+This class will make sure that all elements are rendered als XHTML.
+This class will also make sure that:

+  * Error messages are rendered as an `<tt>` tag
+  * Help messages are rendered as an `<dfn>` tag

+You can change this logic to setting it to render them as an attribute, or not render them at all.

-It's quite easy to create your own class which will render the elements in the way you expect them.
+Because the `Renderer` is responsible for all rendering, it's quite easy to create your own class which will render the elements in the way you expect them.
+The easiest way of doing this is by extending the XhtmlRenderer.
+For example please take a look at the `CowSayRenderer`, which will render all _Fields_ with a nice CowSay around them.

-@todo: example here?